-Children with autism often have intense interests in animals.
-Why not take advantage of their love for animals and use it toward speech development?
-By incorporating animals and their sounds into a daily routine, you can include new words and sounds.
-Plus, your child will be able to match the animal word with the sound of the animal.
+Children with Autism often have intense interests in animals.
+Why not take advantage of their animal love and use it toward speech development?
+You can include new words and sounds by incorporating animals and their sounds into a daily routine.
+Plus, your child can match the animal word with the sound of the animal.

 Here are some fun ideas for including animal sounds:

-- If you want to gain your child’s attention, make their favorite animal sound!
+- To gain your child’s attention, make their favorite animal sound!
 Doing this will gain your child’s attention for you to ask a question or prompt your child for an activity.

 - Use toys involving animals.
 Toy barns are perfect for introducing animal figurines and sounds during at-home play therapy sessions.

 - Read books about animals.
 Some examples include touch-and-feel books with animals and books with sound.

 - Use the Speech Blubs app!
 Your child gets to see another child modeling animal sounds and words.
-After each exercise, you can use a fun face filter or watch a fun educational video about the animal!
+After each exercise, you can use a fun face filter or watch an educational video about the animal!

 Teach the word “more.”

 “More” is an essential word for functional communication, which is how we communicate our basic needs.
-Phrases like “I want…” are functional communication phrases.
+Phrases like “I want…” are useful communication phrases.
 More is a simple one-word sentence that indicates a child wants more of something.
-Although your child may not be able to speak three to four-word sentences to ask for basic needs, he/she could say “more” to request something.
+Although your child may not be able to speak three to four-word sentences to ask for basic needs, they could say “more” to request something.

 For instance: If you’re pushing your child in a swing, let the swing slow down gradually until it stops.
 See if your child says “more.”
-If not, that’s ok just ask the “more” question instead and resume the activity.
+If not, ask the “more” question and resume the activity.

-By now, you’ve probably noticed your child does better with a strict schedule.
+You’ve probably noticed your child does better with a strict schedule.
 Routines are opportunities for you to introduce your child to new speech.
-If your child is aware that playtime is coming after lunch, then your child may start to say “play” or “playtime” after he/she finishes lunch.
+If your child is aware that playtime is coming after lunch, then your child may start to say “play” or “playtime” after they finish lunch.